Czechoslovak monitor President Masaryk: Career in German service

 After the German invasion of 1939, the ship was used by the Germans.
 Until 1941 it was based in Linz and continued to patrol the Danube.
 In 1941 it was transferred downriver to the area of Yugoslavia (which had been overrun by the Germans).

 In 1943 the vessel was returned to Linz and underwent extensive modernization.
 The hull was lengthened by 30 cm, the shape of the stern was changed, and new machinery was installed, with the boilers and engines replaced with two MAN submarine diesel engines with an output of 1,800 hp each.
 The stacks were removed and replaced with exhaust pipes on the sides of the vessel.
 The single rudder was replaced with two.
 Using space freed up by the changes in propulsion machinery, a quadruple mount with four 20 mm flak guns was installed.
 A separate 20 mm cannon on the stern was replaced with a 37 mm flak gun, and the machine gun turret at the front was removed.

 In 1944 Bechelaren was returned to duty on the lower Danube.
 On the night of April 5–6, 1944, while escorting a convoy, the vessel was damaged by planes of the Red Air Force.
 After repairs, it was returned to service at Visegrád, Hungary.
 Later it returned to Linz, where (since 66 mm ammunition was no longer being manufactured) its four 66 mm guns were replaced with two 88 mm naval guns with light shields.

 Bechelaren then participated in combat operations in Yugoslavia and Hungary.
 In 1944 it supported the German counterattack toward Budapest and at Melk in Austria it fought Soviet gunboats.
 This was Bechelaren's last combat mission.

 Final years

 On May 11, 1945, Bechelaren's crew surrendered the ship to the United States Army in Linz.
 In 1947 the ship was returned (without weapons) to Czechoslovakia and taken to Bratislava, where in 1951 it was restored to working condition, but was never re-armed.
-The Czechoslovakian Army having no further use for the vessel, it was sold to the civilian sector in 1955.
+The Czechoslovak Army having no further use for the vessel, it was sold to the civilian sector in 1955.
 The hull then served as a hulk for storage and workshops at the Komárno Shipyard.
 In 1978 President Masaryk was scrapped.